For some time now, we have been quietly developing something a little special…The Krill Floaters!

 Rob explains: We stood looking at Farlows Lake with 15 other teams, all anticipating the draw.
 Our homework had been done, and we knew the areas where we genuinely stood a chance of retaining our title.
 It was now over to the carp gods.
 We both stood anxiously waiting, praying that our draw bag run of bad luck would change.
 We watched all our top choices slowly get snatched away from us, and our names were eventually called 15th from 16!!

-We opted for Peg 16, which commanded a lot of water and gave us plenty of options, something vitally important in match-fishing situations.
+We opted for Peg 16 on the Farlows Lake, which commanded a lot of water and gave us plenty of options, something vitally important in match-fishing situations.
 Many would have been disappointed coming out so late, but for once we were quite happy.
 It was an area of the lake that throws up big hits of fish; however, in the build-up to the match, the fish hadn’t really been getting there in numbers.

 The start horn was blown at 12 midday, and all we could do was give it our best and not switch off.
 The chances would be few and far between, and we needed to be ready to capitalise should they occur.
 The first half day was very quiet for us.
 Others were catching around the lake but very little was happening in our peg.
 It looked lifeless and the bobbins remained motionless.